ibm-cloud-architecture/refarch-kc/docs/deployments/application-components.md

  2b5ff00e-a..  true       0       token for somebody
  3dbf72eb-6..  true       0       private registry secret for browncompute

-* To get the token for a given token identifier
+* Get the token for a given token identifier:

 ```shell
 ibmcloud cr token-get cce5a800-...